davebraze/david-braze/content/home/about.md

 +++

-I am a consultant with more than 20 years experience collecting, summarizing, and analyzing data for non-profit, government and industry.
+I have more than 20 years experience collecting, summarizing, and analyzing data for non-profit, government and industry.

-I bring extensive experience to the table, ranging over program evaluation & development, project management, grant writing, research design, data monitoring and validation, data analysis, and reporting findings to specialist and general audiences.
+My experience ranges over data analysis & visualization, program evaluation & development, project management, report & grant writing, research design, data monitoring & validation, and  findings to specialist and general audiences.

 I can help you to spend less time worrying about data and more time on your core mission by working with you to